hungryblank/rabbit_starter/README.markdown

 ## Description
-  To start any of the scripts included you need to check first hat you have rabbitMQ server running on localhost
+  To start any of the scripts included you need to check first hat you have

+  rabbitMQ server running on localhost

   The project tree contains at the top level

 *   the message producer, a script that publishes messages on the 'jobs' queue

 *   a system_command script, that publishes the argument passed on the 'system queue'

 *   a heartbeat_monitor script that collects the messages on the heartbeat queue and polls the 'jobs' queue status

   The project is divided in directory, every directory includes one message consumer scripts.

-  you can start at he same time multiple consumers and producers
+  Multiple consumers and producers can be active at the same time

 ## Requirements
   You need to have